ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 assistance from the course instructor and the student technical leaders.
-Students should, within the bounds of the Honor Code, ask and answer questions on the Discord server for our course; please request assistance from the instructor and student technical leaders first through Discord Slack before sending an email.
-Students who need the course instructor's assistance must schedule a meeting through his web site and come to the virtual meeting with all of the details needed to discuss their question.
-Students can find out the office hour schedule student technical leaders by viewing the list of [student technical leaders](https://www.cs.allegheny.edu/teaching/technicalleaders/).
+Students should, within the bounds of the Honor Code, ask and answer questions on the Discord server for our course; please request assistance from the instructor and student technical leaders first through Discord before sending an email.
+Students who need the course instructor's assistance must schedule a meeting through the instructor's office hours calendar and come to the meeting with all of the details needed to discuss their question.
+Students can find out the office hour schedule for student technical leaders by viewing the list of [student technical leaders](https://www.cs.allegheny.edu/teaching/technicalleaders/).

 #### Using GitHub and Discord